Why invest in property in Australia?

 - Australia has responsible lending legislation and prudent economic management via the Australian Prudential Regulation Authority (APRA), reducing the risk of asset price bubbles.

 - Australia has never had prices fall more than 20% in one year.

-Overseas property markets such as Hong Kong or the USA have suffered significant crashes that are completely unheard of in Australia.
+Overseas property markets such as Hong Kong or the United States have suffered significant crashes that are completely unheard of in Australia.

-Housing prices in volatile economies can drop up to 70% within a few weeks, leaving investors with huge losses.
+Housing prices in volatile economies have seen drops of up to 70%, leaving investors with huge losses.

 This is often because of significant speculation from foreign investors or asset price bubbles fueled by debt.